lpereira/lwan/README.md

 you) and a valid email address.
 There's no need to add `Signed-off-by` lines, even though it's fine to send commits with them.

-If a change is requested in a pull request, you have two choices:
+If a change is requested in a pull request, you have three choices:

- - Reply asking for clarification.
-Maybe the intentions were not clear enough, and whoever asked for changes didn't fully understand what you were trying to achieve
+ - *Reply asking for clarification.*  Maybe the intentions were not clear enough, and whoever asked for changes didn't fully understand what you were trying to achieve
- - Fix the issue.
-When fixing issues found in pull requests, *please* use [interactive rebases](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) to squash or fixup commits; don't add your fixes on top of your tree.
+ - *Fix the issue.*  When fixing issues found in pull requests, *please* use [interactive rebases](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) to squash or fixup commits; don't add your fixes on top of your tree.
+Do not create another pull request just to accomodate the changes.
 After rewriting the history locally, force-push to your PR branch; the PR will update automatically with your changes.
+Rewriting the history of development branches is fine, and force-pushing them is normal and expected.

 It is not enforced, but it is recommended to create smaller commits.
 How commits are split in Lwan is pretty much arbitrary, so please take a look at